Kenansville Health & Rehabilitation Center

 Ability to Keep Residents Mobile

-This is the percent of residents who were able to retain mobility over time.
-Preserving mobility can be a great sign for residents' health.
+This tells you the percentage of patients that were able to retain mobility over time.
+Optimizing mobility is usually a good sign for residents' well-being.

 Hospitalizations